 Read more about the importance of Estimated Delivery Dates here.

-During recent years, Cyber Monday has gained traction and interest with consumers worldwide along with the increase of popularity with online shopping as opposed to the old fashioned brick & mortar stores shopping.
+In recent years, Cyber Monday has gained traction and interest with consumers worldwide along with the increase in popularity of online shopping as opposed to the old-fashioned brick & mortar stores shopping.

 In general, an increase in conversion is guaranteed by using Fenix Commerce however Black Friday/ Cyber Monday proved to be no different.
 Some of our clients had up to 84% year over year increase in order count during Black Friday/ Cyber Monday weekend, but even apart from conversion increases, some clients also wanted to provide an overall different shopping experience for customers as Black Friday/ Cyber Monday approached.